selfrefactor/rambda/README.md

 -- R.toLower
 -- R.toUpper

+- One more reason for the braking change is changing of export declarations in `package.json` based on [this blog post](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5-beta/#packagejson-exports-imports-and-self-referencing) and [this merged Ramda's PR](https://github.com/ramda/ramda/pull/2999).
+This also led to renaming of `babel.config.js` to `babel.config.cjs`.

 - `R.startsWith/R.endsWith` now support lists as inputs.
 This way, it matches current Ramda behavior.

-- Change export declarations in `package.json` based on [this blog post](https://devblogs.microsoft.com/typescript/announcing-typescript-4-5-beta/#packagejson-exports-imports-and-self-referencing) and [this merged Ramda's PR](https://github.com/ramda/ramda/pull/2999).
-This also led to renaming of `babel.config.js` to `babel.config.cjs`.

 - Remove unused typing for `R.chain`.